heinanX/shotgun-consolegame/README.md

 Open the project in your IDE (for example, Visual Studio or VS Code).

-Make sure you have the correct runtime installed (.NET SDK).
+Make sure you have the correct runtime installed (.NET SDK 8.0 or later).

 `Run the program:`